tushar-c/tushar-c.github.io/_posts/2018-6-18-Installing-and-setting-up-our-development-environment.md

 **--------------------------------------------------------------------------------**

-This completes the setup phase, in the next post we review some relevant basics of python programming.
+This completes the setup phase.
+In the next post we review some relevant basics of python programming.
 For a much more detailed overview of the language, the YouTube channel called 'Sentdex' is a great place to start.

 Thanks for Reading!